How to Prepare an Interrail Trip

-Tomorrow I will start my Interrail trip around Europe!
-In one month I will explore the highlights of the continent by train.
-It’s gonna be an epic journey across 11 destinations and I couldn’t be more excited!
+Ready to prepare an Interrail trip?
+Last October I did it.
+In one month I explored the highlights of the Europe by train!
+I visited 11 countries and saw the Greek temples, Eiffel Tower, Big Ben, Canals of Amsterdam, Colosseum and so much more.
 However, a trip like this requires quite some preparation and therefore I will share how to prepare an Interrail trip.

 For those of you who don’t really know how Interrail works, I’ll start with a short explanation.
 The Interrail Pass is a train ticket that allows you to travel to and around 30 countries in Europe.
 It’s an amazing way to see the continent as the trains ride across the mountains and through the little towns and big cities.
 Interrail is only for European citizens and residents but the same concept is available non-EU citizens and residents, which is called Eurail.
 Check here to see which pass you need!